 Other: Advanced Leadership is for students who want to take an active leadership role in improving school climate.
 Students will plan student activities (dances, lunch time activities, assemblies, service projects, recognition projects) that include all students and help to make Cascade a safe, welcoming, and engaging community.
 The purpose of the class is to develop and practice effective leadership skills.
 This class requires a significant commitment, which includes time before/after school, and during lunch.
 Application is required.
 In Advanced Leadership students will build on the skills acquired in Leadership 1 and will serve as mentors for Leadership 1 students.
 POWER OF THE PAW - GO BRUINS!!

-Math is used every day - to buy and sell, to measure, to solve problems, learn logic, and extend mental abilities.
+Math is used everyday - to buy and sell, to measure, to solve problems, learn logic, and extend mental abilities.
 Extensive math is a prerequisite to many professions: health care, finance, engineering, science, and others. \Four years of mathematics are recommended for all students planning to attend college.
 To earn a high school diploma, students must successfully complete 3 years/6 semesters of math.
 A TI-83 or TI-84 calculator is strongly recommended for all math classes at the high school.

 ALGEBRA I 101MTH

+Credits: 1.0 Math credit (0.5 per semester)

+Grade Levels: 9 - 12

-Length: Two Semesters Prerequisites: None
+Length: Two Semesters

+Prerequisites: None

 Other: This course is also available through Online High School.
-Please see your counselor for more information.
+Please see your counselor for more

+information.